edriessen/quick_gaapi/README.md

 - `dimensions`: the list of dimensions you want to import (max.
 9) - full list [here](https://developers.google.com/analytics/devguides/reporting/core/dimsmets).
 - `split_dates`: boolean.
 If true each day in your date range is queries seperately and merged into a data frame later on.
 - `group_by` (optional): if you enable `split_dates` you can group the data on a dimension of choice.
 Especially handy when you're not include the date in your export.
-- `dimensionFilterClauses` (optional): filter data based on dimensions if required.
+- `dimensionFilterClauses` (optional): filter data based on dimensions if required ([see documention here](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#DimensionFilterClause).
+- `segments` (optional): use to apply segments ([see example here](https://developers.google.com/analytics/devguides/reporting/core/v4/samples#segments)).
+Requires the dimension `ga:segment` in your query.

 ## Export to Excel